-When P&S student Caroline Park competes on the Korean women’s ice hockey team in the PyeongChang 2018 Olympics in Seoul, she’ll have achieved a daunting feat—one made all the more impressive by her ability to manage the demands of medical school with training in a country halfway across the world.
+When P&S student Caroline Park competes on the newly unified Korean women’s ice hockey team in the PyeongChang 2018 Olympics in South Korea, she’ll have achieved a daunting feat—one made all the more impressive by her ability to manage the demands of medical school with training in a country halfway across the world.
+On Jan.
+20, 2018, the International Olympic Committee announced that it would merge the Democratic People’s Republic of Korea team and the Republic of Korea team into one and Ms. Park is among the 35 players named to the roster.
 The Olympics will also be a milestone in an emotional journey, from her hometown in Brampton, Canada, to her parents’ birthplace and the opportunity to rediscover her roots.
 It all began with an unexpected email from the Korea Ice Hockey Association (KIHA) in 2013.

 “I thought it was spam,” admits Ms. Park, who received the message while she was employed as a clinical research assistant at the Hospital for Special Surgery (HSS) in New York City.
 “I sent the email to my Dad, who loves ice hockey, and he encouraged me to look into it.”

 The email invited her to try out for the Korean women’s ice hockey team and was far from a fluke.
 Ms. Park has been a serious ice hockey contender for years.
 Her love of the sport started in childhood, when she eschewed ballet and piano lessons for playing hockey with her older brother.
 She went on to play for the Mississauga Junior Chiefs, Canada’s junior league team, and was recruited to Princeton University’s Tigers.
 After graduating from Princeton, she joined a mixed hockey club and kept playing while doing clinical research at HSS.